what we do

-Our work at Imaginalia encompasses two broad areas: imaginal research and research about the imaginal.
+The work at Imaginalia encompasses two broad areas: research about the imaginal and imaginal research.
 Let’s consider each, in turn.

 Research about the imaginal examines the territories and processes of the unconscious psyche, including those we can access deliberately — through techniques like active imagination — and those that come upon us less voluntarily — like dreaming.
 Among our special interests are the figures of the inner world, the practice of active imagination, and the ethical issues raised by imaginal practice.